 What About Pumpkin Butter Sold at Farmers Markets?

-I reached out to Wendy Read of Sunchowder's Emporia, an independent preserves maker.
-She markets a pumpkin butter, so I asked her how she does it.
+Wendy Read of Sunchowder's Emporia, an independent preserves maker that markets a pumpkin butter, explained how.
 It turns out that the FDA has a code of regulations in place specifically for food vendors who are acidifying low-acid foods, which includes pumpkin butter but also things like pickles.

 Lest you think this is too absurdly onerous a procedure, keep in mind that in August 2014, a California company's jarred sauce was recalled after two people in Ohio were hospitalized with botulism.
 While it's true that there are only about 20 or so cases of food-borne botulism recorded in the U.S. each year, and only 11 people died of it between 1990-2000, with safe practice it can be prevented altogether.